PostHog/posthog.com/contents/tutorials/ios-ab-tests.md

 ## Create an A/B test in PostHog

-The next step is to set up an A/B test (We call them experiments in PostHog).
+The next step is to set up an A/B test (we call them experiments in PostHog).

 Go to the [Experiments tab](https://app.posthog.com/experiments) in PostHog and click "New experiment".
 Add the following details to your experiment: